duarte3333/Minishell/README.md

 ## Summary

-During the Minishell project at 42 school, I had the opportunity to work alongside my partner Tiago to build a simplified Unix shell.
+During the Minishell project at 42 school, I had the opportunity to work alongside my partner Tiago(@TiagoTeo) to build a simplified Unix shell.
 Our task was to create a fully functional command-line interface that allowed users to execute commands, manage built-in functionalities like "cd," and handle environment variables.
 It was an exciting and valuable learning experience that deepened my understanding of OS concepts like process management and parsing.
 Tiago and I collaborated closely, combining our skills to design an efficient and user-friendly shell, making the project both challenging and rewarding.

 ## Our implementation